natygaol/PersonajesDisney-api/README.md

 *  Devise for Authentication.
 *  Pundit for Authorization.
-*  PG Search for searching
+*  PG Search for searching.
-*  Simple_Token_Authentication provides token for users
+*  Simple_Token_Authentication provides token for users.
-*  Cloudinary for hosting and image upload
+*  Cloudinary for hosting and image upload.

 ## Request
-*  Postman
+*  Postman.

 ## Testing

-* [RSpec] Rails API Request Specs with RSpec
+* [RSpec] Rails API Request Specs with RSpec.
+* FactoryBot for fake/dummy data.

 ## Serialization